splendo/kaluga/template/src/commonTest/kotlin/README.md

 5. In a field "Tasks" enter cleanAllTests allTests.
 6. Press "Ok" or "Apply".
 Now you can choose and run configuration.

 Please note that this scheme will run all gradle test tasks including iOS.
-Use [test filtering](https://docs.gradle.org/current/userguide/java_testing.html#test_filtering)   if you want tu run some specific tests.
+Use [test filtering](https://docs.gradle.org/current/userguide/java_testing.html#test_filtering) if you want to run some specific tests.
 Use cleanJvmTest jvmTest if you want to run only JVM tests.